Ottesi Cheputunna

 The film has music composed by Vidyasagar and editing by A. Sreekar Prasad.
-Ottesi Cheputunna released on 11 April 2003.
+Ottesi Cheputunna was released on 11 April 2003.

 Plot

 Surya is the only child of two loving parents.
 He considers himself unlucky because he tends to lose whatever he wished for.
 Later, Surya loses both his parents in a car accident and is sent to an orphanage.

 Surya grows to become an assistant manager in Corporation Bank.
 His childhood friend Nela Baludu joins the same bank as a peon.
 One day, Nela Baludu informs Surya that he was selected to be promoted as a manager, but it does not happen.
 Unhappy with his fate, a drunken Surya reaches his house to find a letter with a photo of an unknown girl.
 The letter asks for a reply.
 A careless Surya tears the letter into pieces.
 The following day, Surya wakes up and finds the girl to be beautiful.
 He reaches his office and learns that he has been promoted to manager.
 Surya considers the girl to be his lucky charm, but Nela Baludu brushes it off as a coincidence.
 Later, they see the girl on TV, and Surya anticipates that something good would happen to him.
 As expected, he receives a favorable judgement in his family's property dispute.

 Surya is determined to find and marry the girl and offers Nela Baludu his flat if he helps him with it.
 They search all over Hyderabad and finally trace her address in Gachibowli thanks to a clue in the photo.
 They find out that the girl is Divya, and Surya manages to move into her penthouse by joining as Dileep's roommate.
 Divya, however, is already in love with Dileep for the past four years, but Dileep's unemployment acts as a hindrance to their marriage.
 Divya, who regards Surya highly, asks for his help to find Dileep a job so that they can marry.
 Surya unwillingly obliges but challenges God to marry Divya.
 To get rid of Dileep, Surya finds him a job in Dubai.
 Dileep politely rejects the offer saying that he wants to be in India with Divya.
 Divya gets angry at Dileep for rejecting the job but copes up with it nonetheless, vowing to marry him.
-Surya realizes that Divya is genuinely is in love with Dileep and decides to sacrifice his love.
+Surya realizes that Divya is genuinely in love with Dileep and decides to sacrifice his love.